 Most of the eastern forests have re-grown from abandoned pastureland creating more forested acres in the U.S. today than 50 to 100 years ago.
 Harvesting in every state is below the growth rate, so there is more timber in today’s forest than last year or the year before.
 Here in the beautiful green mountains of Vermont, harvesting is currently less than 50% of growth, which means that harvest levels could double and still be sustainable.

 Contrary to popular belief, wood is a sustainable and environmentally friendly resource.
-Wood products reduce greenhouse gas emissions because of unharvested wood rots, which releases the carbon dioxide it stored up during its lifetime.
-Except for Southern Yellow Pine and Heart Pine from Southern forests, we source all of our wood from North American regulated forests, which have been increasing in size due to proper management of forest stewards.
+Wood products reduce greenhouse gas emissions because unharvested wood rots, which releases the carbon dioxide it stored up during its lifetime.
+We source all of our wood from North American regulated forests, which have been increasing in size due to proper management of forest stewards.

 Volatile Organic Compounds (VOCs) are harmful when introduced into the atmosphere.
 Traditional stains, paints, and washes thin enough to apply by brushing or spraying contain VOCs that evaporate as the product dries.